Remote control: Consumer electronics infrared protocols

 Different manufacturers of infrared remote controls use different protocols to transmit the infrared commands.
 The RC-5 protocol that has its origins within Philips, uses, for instance, a total of 14 bits for each button press.
 The bit pattern is modulated onto a carrier frequency that, again, can be different for different manufacturers and standards, in the case of RC-5, the carrier is 36 kHz.
 Other consumer infrared protocols include the various versions of SIRCS used by Sony, the RC-6 from Philips, the Ruwido R-Step, and the NEC TC101 protocol.

 Infrared, line of sight and operating angle

 Since infrared (IR) remote controls use light, they require line of sight to operate the destination device.
 The signal can, however, be reflected by mirrors, just like any other light source.
 If operation is required where no line of sight is possible, for instance when controlling equipment in another room or installed in a cabinet, many brands of IR extenders are available for this on the market.
 Most of these have an IR receiver, picking up the IR signal and relaying it via radio waves to the remote part, which has an IR transmitter mimicking the original IR control.
 Infrared receivers also tend to have a more or less limited operating angle, which mainly depends on the optical characteristics of the phototransistor.
-However, it's easy to increase the operating angle using a matte transparent object in front of the receiver.
+However, it is easy to increase the operating angle using a matte transparent object in front of the receiver.